aissram88/A-Java-Project-3---Rock-Paper-Scissors-Game/README.md

 # Rock Paper Scissors Game
-Let's Play Rock Paper Scissors game with Java!<br>
+- Rock beats Scissors
-Simple rule, Enter your choice from Rock Paper or Scissors.<br>
+- Scissors beats Paper
--Rock win against Scissors, Scissors win against Paper, Paper win against Rock<br>
+- Paper beats Rock
--If your choice and opponent choice are same , it is draw.
-Try again!
+- If you and your opponent pick the same item, it's a draw—try again!
 ## Overview
 How it works?
-- Enter your choice from Rock Paper or Scissors.
+1. Choose Rock, Paper, or Scissors.
-- If it is draw, the game will continue.
+2. If it's a draw, the game continues.
-- Message will tell you the opponent random choice and who is the winner.
+3. The program displays the opponent's randomly chosen move and reveals the winner.

 ## Key Methods
-- Random class and Scanner class
+- **Random** and **Scanner** classes
-- One dimensional array
+- One-dimensional arrays
-- while loop
+- **while** loops
-- if conditional
+- **if** conditionals

 ## Tool and Tech
 - Visual Studio code
 - Java

 ## Objective
-- Try to handle nested if-else conditional inside while loop
+- Practice nested if-else statements inside a while loop.
-- Pick up an element inside of list using Random class
+- Select a random element from an array using the Random class.
-- Using Scanner class for user input
+- Capture user input using the Scanner class.

-## For Next Update
+## Planned Updates
-- Need to consider if user enter wrongly and output message for correction.
+- Add input validation to display an error message for invalid choices.
-- Small letters also need to be accepted
+- Make input case-insensitive so lowercase entries (e.g., "rock") are accepted.

 ## Author
 **Ai Sugita**